ljunkie/plexWatch/README.md

     ```

 #### Twitter setup

 * create a new app @ https://dev.twitter.com/apps
-* make sure to set set ApplicationType to read/write
+* click "Create New App"
+    * Name: unique name for for your app
+    * Description: fill something in...
+    * Website: you need some valid website..
+    * (read) and accept terms
+    * click "Create you Twitter Application"
+* click "Modify app permission" under the Details Tab
+    * change to Read and Write
+    * update settings
+* click the "API keys" tab
+    * click "create my access token"
+    * click "Test OAuth" button to view the required API keys need for config.pl
+* Edit the config.pl
     * enable notification for twitter in config.pl
+    * enter in the required keys, secrets and tokens

 <br/>
 ### GNTP integration